Think Sustainability. Think Scotland for fashion and textiles

 Première Vision is the industry-leading event for textiles covering everything from yarns to manufacturing, fabrics, leathers, designs, colours and accessories.

-At the show, UKFT and SDI will be unveiling a new campaign centred on five key themes: Sustainability, Durability, Creativity, Authenticity and Innovation.
-Through an eye-catching new stand design and digital content, buyers can learn more about Scotland’s unique craftsmanship, skill and heritage and creativity, as well as discuss how Scottish textile designers, manufacturers and innovators can help them meet their sustainable and ethical ambitions.
+At the show, UKFT’s Sustainability in UK textiles campaign comprises five themes: Sustainability, Durability, Creativity, Authenticity and Innovation.
+Through an eye-catching stand design and digital content, buyers can learn more about Scotland’s unique craftsmanship, skill and heritage and creativity, as well as discuss how Scottish textile designers, manufacturers and innovators can help them meet their sustainable and ethical ambitions.

 Jaki Love, Director of Sustainability and Innovation, said: “The drive to be more responsible for our impact on both planet and people has culminated in the creation of domestic, European and global targets.
 Scotland has embraced this opportunity, and with active industry led research & development, delivered innovative solutions for circular and sustainable fashion and textiles.”

 Discover Scottish textiles…

 Textile manufacturing in Scotland today is regionally diverse, employing 8200 people, in 562 companies and contributing £844 million to the Scottish economy.
 Sourcing from Scotland will help you to broaden your sustainable textile offering and appeal to your customers.

 Meet the UKFT team at stand 6C10 at Première Vision Paris and explore the future of textiles.

 Scottish textiles are uniquely linked to the rugged landscapes that inspire their production, harnessing skills that have been built up over generations.
 Manufacturers including Harris Tweed Hebrides, Alex Begg, Eribe and Lochcarron continue to find new ways to excite luxury brands and designers with prestigious fabrics, niche production and specialist techniques.